State Contest Director

 - Each contestant must have a saving device, as a writable CD, a formatted floppy disk or a flash drive.

-- Optionally, a keyboard or keypad may be added, and a mouse may be added.
+- Optionally, a keyboard, keypad and a mouse may be added.

 - All coaches are required as graders.

-Our contest is well past its ten-year anniversary as a UIL contest and definitely past its early probationary period.
-Many of us have been working with this contest, changing and honing it from the early days and bridging the enormous gap that occurred as we redesigned the keyboarding contest into the Computer Applications Contest.
+Our contest is well past its 15-year anniversary as a UIL contest and definitely past its early probationary period.
+Many of us have been working with this contest, changing and honing it from the early days and bridging the enormous gap that occurred as we redesigned the Keyboarding Contest into the Computer Applications Contest.
 We've weathered many changes together, and there will be more as technology evolves.

-I offer my personal thanks after twelve years as contest director to the coaches who have been so supportive and who have worked so hard helping their students develop new skills.
+I offer my personal thanks after 15+ years as contest director to the coaches who have been so supportive and who have worked so hard helping their students develop new skills.

-All Excel functions in MS Office are listed.
-Students should learn to use them all.
-Most translate directly to functions in Access, but some have a different name than in Excel, such as IF is IIF, FIND is InStr, etc. All functions in Access should also be learned.
+Most translate directly to functions in Access, but some have a different name and order of parameters than in Excel, such as IF is IIF, FIND is InStr, etc. All functions in Access should also be learned.

-Constitution & Contest Rules – The following changes have been included in the C&CR: All coaches are expected to serve as graders, and if a coach does not grade or arrange for an alternate grader, his or her student may be disqualified.
+Constitution & Contest Rules – The following changes have been included in the C&CR in recent years: All coaches are expected to serve as graders, and if a coach does not grade or arrange for an alternate grader, his or her student may be disqualified.
 Networked systems are not allowed.
 Each contestant must have a laptop or notebook computer plus a printer.
 No sharing is allowed.
-An optional mouse and/or keyboard unit is acceptable.
+Optional mouse, keyboard and keypad units are acceptable.

-On most Saturdays while you're grading invitational tests, I'm available in my office (1-800-PAJAMAS, you'll never forget it), or the phone message will direct you to my cell phone.
+On most Saturdays while you're grading invitational tests, I'm available in my office (1.800.391.2891) or the phone message will direct you to my cell phone.
 If you hit a roadblock in your grading and want a mediator, don't hesitate to call.
-Remember that the point is to have a level playing field, make the tests difficult enough so that the cream rises to the top and the top places are earned, not just decided with a tiebreaker, and help the students become very, very competent in this powerful package.
+Remember that the point is to have a level playing field, make the tests difficult enough so that the cream rises to the top and the top places are earned, not just decided with a tiebreaker.
+Our mutual goal is to help the students become very, very competent with this powerful package.

 This is your contest.
 We listen to all the input from both the competitors and the coaches.
-We want to wield this into the best possible contest, and we know there will be some growing pains again this year.
-There were actually fewer growing pains than we anticipated last year, and that is thanks to the cooperation from the coaches from all over Texas.
+We want to wield this into the best possible contest, and we know there will be some growing pains every time technology creates changes.
 Let's continue working together to make this a positive experience as we tread through this continuing transition.